Chardee MacDennis 2: Electric Boogaloo: Plot

 The Gang invites Andy (Andy Buckley), an executive from Mattel to visit Paddy's so they can pitch "Chardee MacDennis" (Note: As previously depicted in "Chardee MacDennis: The Game of Games".) to him.
 When Andy arrives, The Gang shows him a promotional video they made to pitch the game, but he insists that they should actually play.
 Reluctantly, they agree, and Frank (Danny DeVito) is put on Andy's team, with Dennis (Glenn Howerton) and Dee (Kaitlin Olson) together, and Mac (Rob McElhenney) and Charlie (Charlie Day) together.
 The games begin with the "Pre-Game Wine and Cheese Reception", where they politely toast to each other before Charlie starts playing a trumpet and Mac, Frank and Dee start marching.
 Dennis explains to Andy that they are doing the flag raising ceremony, where each team's flag is shown off, noting that the winner gets to burn the losers' flags (Note: Charlie and Mac's flag is of a shirtless muscular man with a thundercloud as a head, Dennis and Dee's is a fantasized drawing of themselves surrounded by golden geese, and Frank's is four Fs in the shape of a swastika.) and game pieces.

 The games begin with level 1 (Note: The game is intended to have three levels: mind (trivia, puzzles, and artistry), body (physical challenge, pain, and endurance), and spirit (emotional battery and public humiliation).) where Dee steals the correct trivia answer from Andy after he gets it wrong.
 Andy then correctly guesses what Frank sculpted with clay, which was "love".
 Charlie and Mac then get a puzzle card, where they have to put a broken beer bottle back together, and Andy draws a card which lets Dennis and Dee skip to level 2.
 During "The Pre-Level 2 Break", The Gang injects wine into their arms with an IV drip to prevent cheating.
-(Note: As depicted in "Chardee MacDennis: The Game of Games".)
 Level 2 begins with each team spinning a globe and pointing their finger on a random country in which they will have to speak in that country's accent for the rest of the round; Frank and Andy get Russia, Mac and Charlie get Brazil, and Dennis and Dee get Philadelphia.
 The first task sees that one member of each team must try to keep their hand on Dee's body for as long as possible, and Dennis is exposed for cheating by gluing his hand to her, leading the other contestants to verbally berate them.